BDen32/Milestone-Project-1/README.md

 #### Header and navigation:

 Each page has a Header and Navigation bar section which sit at the top of each page.
-The navigation bar consists of links to the *Home* page, *About* section, *Membership* section, *Contact Us* section, which are all on the home page, and to a seperate *Gallery* page.
+The navigation bar consists of links to the *Home* page, *About* section, *Membership* section, *Contact Us* section, which are all on the home page, and to a separate *Gallery* page.

 ![Image showing the navigation on the LVAA page](assets/images/nav-bar.png)

-Each link works from all pages, including the *404* and *Thank You*, and takes the user tot he correct pages/individual sections.
+Each link works from all pages, including the *404* and *Thank You*, and takes the user to the correct pages/individual sections.

 The navigation bar is responsive on smaller screens and the links are replaced by the burger style drop-down.